mrt2010/scnx-docs/docs/custom-bot/login-as-bot.md

 ## Troubleshooting {#troubleshooting}

 <details>
-<summary>Message “Hang in there, we are fetching you messages...” does not disappear.</summary>
+<summary>Message “Hang in there, we are fetching you messages...” doesn't disappear.</summary>
 ``COMING IN THE NEXT COMMIT...``
 </details>

 <details>
 <summary>Errors in the message preview</summary>
 Normally, the error is described in detail in the message preview.
-However, if you still require help, please don't hesitate to [contact our team](https://scnx.app/help).
+However, if you still need help, please don't hesitate to [contact our team](https://scnx.app/help).
 </details>

 <details>